Hair Loss

 Thinning hair treatment

 How to stop thinning hair in a patient will depend on the underlying cause of the hair loss.
-If your healthcare provider is able to identify a reversible cause such as an infection, medication or hormonal cause, they may be able to suggest treatment.
+If your healthcare practitioner is able to identify a reversible cause such as an infection, medication or hormonal cause, they may be able to suggest treatment.
 Luckily, there are many treatments available that are largely safe and effective.
 While it's not always possible to restore hair to 100% of its former thickness, interventions can improve hair loss for many people.

 Minoxidil